-We were already big fans of handwashing and PPE before Covid-19, and since lockdown we’ve gone the extra mile on health and safety so that all of our volunteers feel safe and secure.
+In short, we’re already big fans of handwashing and PPE.
+Since lockdown, we’ve gone the extra mile on health and safety.
+All so that we can keep volunteers safe and secure.

 From the beginning of lockdown in March, 47% of our existing team members have had to isolate at home due to age or underlying health conditions, so we’ve needed to welcome a large number of new volunteers to the family to keep our service going.

-In line with FareShare UK and government guidelines, we’ve put a strong COVID-19 procedure in place to keep everyone safe, including:
+In line with FareShare UK and government guidelines, we’ve put a strong COVID-19 procedure in place.
+Above all, we aim to keep everyone safe.
+These rules include the following.